ROBOTEX3/robot/README.md

 When you implement your app, you can use `app/library/client.py`　for process communication with the above modules.

 ## Simulator
-Finally, we can made perfect simulator which can execute applications.
+Finally, we made perfect simulator which can execute applications.

 ### Available modules
 - distance sensor